 Now that we covered the different types of accounts you should have, how do you determine the number of accounts you actually need?

 This is going to be different for each person based on your specific financial situation.

-If you have multiple savings goals you may want to open a separate high-yield savings account for each goal or you may want to stick with one single account that offers the ability to virtually split your money into sub-accounts.
+If you have multiple savings goals you may want to open separate high-yield savings accounts for each goal or you may want to stick with one single account that offers the ability to virtually split your money into sub-accounts.